IDOPIC/iProgress/README.md

 * specify a loader to change the animation using `iProgressType` enum
 * specify a style using `iProgressStyle` enum
 * specify if you want the background Blur View via the addBlurView parameter
-* specify a closure to be executed when the user press the `Menu` button while `iProgress` is displayed
-* specify a closure to be executed when the user press the `Play/Pause` button while `iProgress` is displayed

 ### Dismissing the HUD